ARAldhafeeri/MeridianDB/README.md

 	},
 ```

-This runs the temporal tick every 30 minutes, controlling:
+This runs the temporal tick every 30 second, controlling:

 The rate at which data is flushed for temporal feature calculation
 The stability of memory retrieval for your AI agent